vicquiro/42-libft/README.md

 # 42-libft

-The aim of this project is to code basic C functions, which are then compiled into a library for use in other projects of the 42cursus.
+The purpose of this project is code some libc functions, as well as other common utility functions to be reused in the following 42 projects.

 ## Instructions